jtgry/AAS/_pages/links.md

 * [Southeastern Archaeological Conference](http://www.southeasternarchaeology.org/)
 * [The Archaeological Conservancy](https://www.archaeologicalconservancy.org/)

-**Notice**\:&nbsp;*Links on this page are provided for informational purposes only.&nbsp; Inclusion on this page is not meant to suggest any form of endorsement by the Alabama Archaeological Society nor its Board of Directors.&nbsp; To suggest a website directly related to the scientific/informed study of Alabama archaeology and/or Alabama history for possible inclusion on this page, or to report a broken link, please contact the* [Web Editor](mailto:sarahmcoffey@southalabama.edu?subject=AAS%20Links%20Page).
+**\*Notice**\:&nbsp;*Links on this page are provided for informational purposes only.&nbsp; Inclusion on this page is not meant to suggest any form of endorsement by the Alabama Archaeological Society nor its Board of Directors.&nbsp; To suggest a website directly related to the scientific/informed study of Alabama archaeology and/or Alabama history for possible inclusion on this page, or to report a broken link, please contact the [Web Editor](mailto:sarahmcoffey@southalabama.edu?subject=AAS%20Links%20Page)*.